 There are moments which do take you out of the ambience and it mainly concerns the gameplay itself.
 Every single trope of the first-person shooter up until that point is included, be it key-cards, hidden rooms are some deviously placed enemies.
 Yet it's not entirely a bullet-fest.
 There are many moments where using your own brain matter is just as important as covering walls with your enemies'.
 For example, the first of such moments happens within the first few minutes.
 All of the doors appear to be stubbornly locked, leaving you at an impasse.
 One of the doors is slightly ajar giving you just enough sight to peep through and see the door switch.
 Shoot it to continue.

 The other major negative is the AI of the enemies.
 They have none.
 While the goons are varied and well designed, they've been given the IQ of a rabid insect.
-They shoot (or runif their without a gun) straight for you if you enter their line of sight.
-Leave it and it's as if you had never existed.
+They shoot (or run if they're without a gun) straight for you if you enter their line of sight.
+Leave their viewpoint and it's as if you had never existed.
 A lot of them also have an inane inability to cross doorways meaning the next room will more than likely be safe.
 It appears the time that could've been spent on AI went on their character models and animation.
-The polygonal enemies are well designed (if a little drab) and even look better than Quake's managerie of monsters.
-Add to that the ability to shoot of limbs - a first for FPS's at the time - and you have an enemy roster equivalent of the cast of TOWIE (all looks, no brains).
-It takes a fair few hits to down an enemy no matter where they're struck, perhaps as a counter measure to their actions.
-No matter what body part is severed, it appears to make no difference to how he acts - he'll still come for you.
+The polygonal enemies are well designed (if a little drab) and even look better than Quake's menagerie of monsters.
+Add to that the ability to shoot off limbs - a first for FPS's at the time - and you have an enemy roster equivalent of the cast of TOWIE (all looks, no brains).
+It takes a fair few hits to down an enemy no matter where they're struck, perhaps as a counter measure to their actions which ups the difficulty.
+No matter what body part is severed, it appears to make no difference to how he acts.
+He'll still come for you.
 It's a nice gimmick nevertheless.

 So is Chasm: The Rift worth your time?
 I'd say it's a resounding 'yes', even back in 1997.
 Looking back, it's an interesting and still playable stepping stone to the refined genre behemoth of today.
-It's a well-structured and atmospheric game limited only slightly by its small budget and unfortunately destroyed by its competition.
+It's a well-structured and atmospheric game limited only slightly by its small budget and an unfortunately timed release that meant its reputation was destroyed by its competition.
 It looked dated back then, but all retro games do to current gamers.
 It's a criticism that becomes less relevant as time goes by.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the game to modern systems.
 Manual and Official Addon included.
 Tested on Windows 10.